-Legislative and Policy Liaison, Education/Enlace legislativo y de políticas
+Legislative and Policy Director, Education/Directora legislativa y de políticas

 A native of Michoacán, Mexico, Violeta immigrated to southern Minnesota in 1994 after a major economic crisis left her farming family with no choice but to leave their small farming community.
 They started a new life in another rural farming town, Wells, Minnesota.
 In 2007, she received her bachelor’s degree from Gustavus Adolphus College and in 2015 she earned a Master of Development Practice from the Humphrey School of Public Affairs.
 At Humphrey she was an Interdisciplinary Center for the Study of Global Change fellow, research assistant for Humphrey School Dean Eric Schwartz, and co-recipient of the Freeman-Stassen Award.